Andrew J. Reitz

 4/2003 - 8/2006 |

-As a Field Engineer in the Automated Operations business unit (formerly
+As a Field Engineer in the Automated Operations business unit at EDS (formerly

 Loudcloud, Inc.), I provided advanced support and maintenance of a

-systems, including an automated network device configuration tool which
+systems, including an automated network device configuration tool that

-Production Engineering, I was part of a team that built custom software for
+Engineering, I was part of a team that built custom software for EDS’ global

-EDS global operations.
-This included writing new functionality in Perl
+operations.
+This role included writing new functionality in Perl and Java, as

-and Java, as well as refactoring legacy perl code, promoting stability, code
+well as refactoring legacy Perl code, promoting stability, code reuse, and

 |